 - Papaver orientale 'Fireball': Bright orange, semi-double or double blooms; compact, at only 1 foot tall; hardiness zones 3 to 9

 - Papaver orientale 'Princess Victoria Louise': Large (6- to 8-inch) salmon-pink blooms; 2 to 3 feet tall; hardiness zones 3 to 8

 - Papaver orientale 'Patty's Plum': Heavily textured, plum-colored blooms; 2 to 3 feet tall; hardiness zones 3 to 8

 Toxicity of Oriental Poppy

 You have probably bought foods that have poppy seeds, and you may wonder if you could harvest the seeds from your own Oriental poppies and reproduce that flavor.
 However, the poppy seeds used in cuisine typically come from opium poppy plants (Papaver somniferum).
 The seeds of your P. orientale may or may not be edible, but don't expect them to taste like the poppy seeds you enjoy on that favorite bagel at the coffee shop.

 Poppy seeds aside, all other parts of the plant are definitely poisonous (which is why they're deer-proof plants), so you should be cautious about growing Oriental poppies in your yard if there is a chance that children or pets will eat them.

 Uses in Landscaping

 These plants are a classic for cottage gardens.
-But regardless of your garden design style, place them somewhere where you can fully appreciate them during their blooming period because Oriental poppy flowers provide a spectacular, albeit brief show.
+But regardless of your garden design style, place them somewhere where you can fully appreciate them during their blooming period because Oriental poppy flowers provide a spectacular but brief show.
 If you are thinking in terms of sequence of bloom when planning a garden, grow them near a plant that reserves its best display for later in the summer.
 The latter will fill the gaps after your Oriental poppies have disappeared.